assertj/assertj/README.md

 * [Migrating from Fest assertions](#migrating-from-fest)
 * [Contributing](#contributing)

 You can ask questions and make suggestions on [AssertJ google group](https://groups.google.com/forum/?fromgroups=#!forum/assertj).
+To directly jump to a more complete documentation please got to **[AssertJ wiki](https://github.com/joel-costigliola/AssertJ-core/wiki)**.

 ## <a name="goals"/>AssertJ's goals